Ahlzen/Hikemap/README.md

 ## Processing Sources ##

-The `process_sources` script builds the mapnik XML style files and a tilestache.conf from the source files under `sources/`.
+The `process_sources` script builds the mapnik XML style files and tilestache.conf from the source files under `sources/`.

 #### Testing ####